 (Pocket-lint) - When FromSoftware announces a game, you can bet your life people pay attention.
-Its long string of hits, starting with Demon's Souls (recently remastered in excellent style), running throught the Dark Souls saga, Bloodborne and Sekiro, has earned it one heck of a reputation.
+Its long string of hits, starting with Demon's Souls (recently remastered in excellent style), running through the Dark Souls saga, Bloodborne and Sekiro, has earned it one heck of a reputation.

-If you take that game-making prowess, and add in the plotting of George R. R. Martin, the author behind Game of Thrones, you've got a seriously enticing proposition - and that's just what we're looking at with Elden Ring.
+If you take that game-making prowess and add in the plotting of George R. R. Martin, the author behind Game of Thrones, you've got a seriously enticing proposition - and that's just what we're looking at with Elden Ring.
 Find out everything you need to know, below.

 Elden Ring trailer and release date

 Elden Ring was announced with a nice and splashy trailer, embedded a little further below, at E3 in 2019, and then we were treated to literally years of radio silence, with absolutely no news to speak of.
 The trailer had absolutely loads to go on in terms of themes and ideas, but it was still a pretty tough time.